AranavMahalpure/dotnet-Practice/README.md

 I learned about interfaces and abstract classes in C#, which are used to define contracts and common behavior for classes.

 In the next session, I plan to learn more about advanced C# concepts, such as LINQ, delegates, events, and asynchronous programming.

+C# Learning - Day 3  (ravindra devrani)
+Date: 31/3/2024

+Interfaces and Abstract Classes
+Learned about interfaces and abstract classes in C#, which are used to define contracts and common behavior for classes.

+Exception Handling in C#
+Understood how to handle errors and exceptions in C# using try, catch, and finally blocks.

+Collection Frameworks in C#
+Explored various collection frameworks in C#, such as lists, arrays, dictionaries, and hash sets.

+Arrays in C#
+Learned about arrays in C#, which are used to store multiple values of the same data type.

+Enum Index
+Understood the concept of enum index in C#, which is used to access the underlying value of an enum constant.

+Delegates
+Learned about delegates in C#, which are used to define callback methods and event handlers.

+Generic Delegates
+Understood the concept of generic delegates in C#, which are used to create type-safe delegates.

+Multithreading
+Learned about multithreading in C#, which is used to execute multiple threads of execution concurrently.

+Async/Await and Task in C#
+Understood how to use async/await and Task in C# to create asynchronous methods and handle asynchronous operations.

+What I Learned Today
+Today, I continued my C# learning journey with the following topics:
+Interfaces and abstract classes
+Exception handling
+Collection frameworks
+Arrays
+Enum index
+Delegates
+Generic delegates
+Multithreading
+Async/await and Task
+Practice Set
+Practiced solving problems related to the concepts I learned today.

+Next Session
+In the next session, I plan to learn more about advanced C# concepts, such as LINQ, event handling, and more.